laptopology/Domino-Keypad/README.md

 ### Bonus: A lot of rtttl songs and a service for playing whatever
 ### To do: upload scematics and stl files

-_Future(?): [2-factor-auth] a bluetooth proxy could be used for "friendly" person detection (up to 3 users) to avoid code theft and miss-use of the keypad_
-_use more than 1 led just to spice up the looks_
-_use a media player intergration and a good amplified speaker to anounce various messages_ _intergrate a full voice assistant ...or not!_
+_Future(?): [2-factor-auth] a bluetooth proxy could be used for "friendly" person detection (up to 3 users) to avoid code theft and miss-use of the keypad use more than 1 led just to spice up the looks use a media player intergration and a good amplified speaker to anounce various messages intergrate a full voice assistant ...or not!
-_There is some room for including an NFC tag reader_ _Fingerprint sensor(?)_
+There is some room for including an NFC tag reader Fingerprint sensor(?)
+Camera(?)_